-This inconspicuous constellation, sandwiched between Cygnus and Andromeda like a lizard between rocks, was introduced by the Polish astronomer Johannes Hevelius on his star atlas Firmamentum Sobiescianum published in 1690.
+This inconspicuous constellation, sandwiched between Cygnus and Andromeda like a lizard between rocks, was introduced by the Polish astronomer Johannes Hevelius in his star catalogue of 1687.
 Hevelius gave it the alternative title of Stellio, a type of lizard also known as a starred agama, but this secondary name soon fell into disuse.

 In Chinese astronomy, northern Lacerta was the centre of a spidery shaped figure called Tengshe, the flying serpent.
 There were 22 stars involved in all, an unusually high number for a Chinese constellation, and sources differ widely in their depiction of the shape and extent of the figure.
-There is general agreement that one chain of stars extended over the border into Andromeda, ending at Iota Andromedae, while other parts are variously shown overlapping into Cassiopeia, Cepheus and Cygnus.
+There is general agreement that one chain of stars extended over the border into Andromeda, ending at Iota Andromedae, while other parts are variously shown overlapping into Cassiopeia, Cepheus, and Cygnus.
 Sun and Kistemaker, though, restrict the figure to just Lacerta and Andromeda.

 © Ian Ridpath.
 All rights reserved